Aryan-ctrl123/gaming-habits-student-outcomes/README.md

 # Gaming Habits and Student Outcomes

-This repository contains an independent research project analyzing how gaming habits affect the academic and social life of university students.
+This repository contains an independent research project analyzing how gaming habits affect the academic and social life of university students in Bangladesh.
 The study uses survey data and Python (Pandas, Seaborn, Matplotlib, SciPy) for statistical analysis and visualization.

 ---